-- We set company-wide OKRs for the entire year and for each quarter.
+- We set company-wide OKRs for each quarter.

-- Also, each team sets its own OKRs for the entire year and for each quarter.
+- Also, each team sets its own OKRs for each quarter.

 - Quarterly OKRs are set just before the quarter starts.
 (We don’t try to set them too far in advance.)

-- At the end of each quarter (and whenever needed), we review the entire-year OKRs to assess our progress and change them if they’re no longer relevant or realistic.
+- At the end of each quarter (and whenever needed), we review the the annual plan to assess our progress and change it if parts are no longer relevant or realistic.

 OKRs (Objectives and Key Results) are a way of defining goals.